Welcome to the CHS Chaplaincy & Spiritual Care Team

 The service provides an opportunity for parents to remember the children they have loved who have died.
 In music, song and prayer, in the lighting of candles and the roll call of names the memory of each child is celebrated.
 All are welcome no matter how recent, or how long ago, your loss.

 Free parking will be available in ‘Chapel Lane’ behind the Chapel.

 To find out more or to request that your child's name be included in the roll call please contact the Chaplain on 020 8401 3105.

 Each year a small tree, decorated is silver and white, is set up by the Book of Remembrance.
 Stars are available for parents visiting the chapel to write their child’s name on a star and place it on the tree.

-Croydon University Hospital has two full time Chaplains who work Trust wide and are available to see anyone (patients, relatives, carers or staff) who has a need or concern.
+Croydon University Hospital has three full time Chaplains who work Trust wide and are available to see anyone (patients, relatives, carers or staff) who has a need or concern.